navigation

 Specifically, this means:

-We have also pledged to neutralise any remaining greenhouse gas emissions long-term from 2050 onwards.
+• We have also pledged to neutralise any remaining greenhouse gas emissions in the long term from 2050 onwards.

-We will cut greenhouse gas emissions across our value chain by 90% compared to 2019 levels by 2050.
+Between now and 2050, we will slash the greenhouse gas emissions along our value chains by 90% compared to 2019 levels.

-Furthermore, we will cut the agricultural (FLAG) greenhouse gas emissions of procured products and services by a third of 2019 levels by 2030, and by 72% by 2050.
+• What's more, we will cut the FLAG emissions caused by procured products and services by a third of their 2019 levels by 2030, and by 72% by 2050.

-By the end of 2025, we will define measures and a target for the promotion of a plant-based diet.
+• By the end of 2025, we will define measures and a target for promoting plant-based nutrition.

-We have also pledged to neutralise any remaining greenhouse gas emissions long-term from 2050 onwards.
+• We have also pledged to neutralise any remaining greenhouse gas emissions in the long term from 2050 onwards.

-Migros Bank’s climate targets will be published shortly.
+Migros Bank's specific targets for financed greenhouse gas emissions through its investment and mortgage business will be published shortly.

 Between now and 2050, we will make a significant contribution towards protecting land-based, aquatic and oceanic biodiversity for the complete regeneration of nature.